dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
 1. Configure the App ID.
 For more information, see [Configure the App ID](#configure-the-app-id).
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).
+1. Download your provisioning profile.
+For more information, see [Download your provisioning profile in Xcode](#download-your-provisioning-profile-in-xcode).

 Then, once provisioning is complete you should prepare your app for publishing and then publish it with the following process: